-At the reporting date, the main concentration to which the Fund is exposed arises from the Fund's cash and cash equivalents, investments in securities and amounts due from brokers.
+At the reporting date, the main concentration to which the Fund is exposed arises from the Fund's investment in debt securities.
+The Fund is also exposed to counterparty credit risk on cash and cash equivalent, amounts due from brokers and other receivable balances.
 It is the opinion of the Board of Directors that the carrying amounts of these financial assets represent the maximum credit risk exposure at the reporting date.

-The Board of Directors has a documented policy for the selection of approved counterparties with an appropriate credit quality to ensure the credit risk associated with dealing with counterparties for its operations is minimized to the extent possible.
+The Board of Directors has a documented policy in place of spreading the aggregate value of transactions concluded amongst approved counterparties with an appropriate credit quality.
 Management continuously monitors the Fund's exposure and the credit ratings of its counterparties.
 The following table summarizes the credit rating of the debt instruments in the portfolio, as rated by well-known rating agencies such as Standard & Poor's, Fitch Ratings and Moody's approved by the Board of Directors.